markslorach/countries-db/README.md

 * Search for a country
 * Filter countries by region
 * View more info about a country and its bordering countries
+* Optional user authentication
+* Logged in users can add countries to favourites
 * Fully mobile responsive

-## Future Considerations
--  User authentication
--  Ability to add countries to favorites

 ## Links
 Deployed Link - https://countriesdb.vercel.app \